-For doing data structure and implementing its various concepts in these upcoming chapters, you need to have a compiler to perform all the concepts in the form of programs.
-Here, all the programs of the data structure will be shown using C++.
-So for that, you need to have a local compiler installed in your PCs or laptop.
+To do data structure and implement its various concepts in these upcoming tutorials, you must have a compiler to execute all the concepts as a program.
+Here, all programs of the data structure will be shown using C++.
+So for that, you have to install a local compiler on your PC or laptop.

-If you want to install the C++ compiler in your PC to perform the data structure concepts, then you have many choices.
-The first choice, you can use the text editor such as vi / vim / gedit, EMACS for Linux Users.
+If you want to install the C++ compiler on your PC to perform the data structure concepts, then you have many choices.
+The first choice you can use a text editor such as vi / vim / gedit, or EMACS for Linux Users.
 For Windows, the text editors will be Notepad or Notepad++.
 The name and versions of text editors vary based on the operating systems.

-Second Choice, you can install a compiler of C++.
-There are various C++ compilers available in the market such as:
+Another option you can install a compiler for C++.
+There are various C++ compilers available online, and some of them come with GUI, such as:

 - Turbo C++